Calaveras Skull: History

 On February 25, 1866, miners claimed to have found a human skull in a mine, beneath a layer of lava, 130 ft below the surface of the earth.
-The skull made it into the hands of Josiah Whitney, then the State Geologist of California as well as a Professor of Geology at Harvard University.
+The skull made it into the hands of Josiah Whitney, then the state geologist of California and professor of geology at Harvard University.
 A year before the skull came to his attention, Whitney published the belief that humans, mastodons, and mammoths coexisted; the skull served as proof of his convictions.
-After careful study, he officially announced its discovery at a meeting of the California Academy of Sciences on July 16, 1866, declaring it evidence of the existence of Pliocene age man in North America, which would make it the oldest known record of humans on the continent.
+After careful study, he officially announced its discovery at a meeting of the California Academy of Sciences on July 16, 1866, declaring it evidence of the existence of Pliocene-age man in North America, which would make it the oldest known record of humans on the continent.

 Its authenticity was immediately challenged.
 In 1869 the San Francisco Evening Bulletin reported that a miner had told a minister that the skull was planted as a practical joke.
 Thomas Wilson of Harvard ran a fluorine analysis on it in 1879 (the first ever usage of such on human bone), with the results indicating it was of recent origin.
 It was so widely believed to be a hoax that Bret Harte famously wrote a satirical poem called "To the Pliocene Skull" in 1899.